 I know it is not strictly weather, but even if it is cloudy where you are, there is sunshine on the ionosphere and its setting the time for one of the key events of Christmas Day.

 Knowledge of radio propagation is still used by radio amateurs to plan contacts around the world, and several other royals have been known to make use of this piece of physics, including King Juan Carlos I of Spain and the late King Hussein of Jordan, both radio amateurs themselves.

-For more information on amateur radio visit the RSGB website.
+For more information visit www.royal.gov.uk and the RSGB website.

 ARCHIVE NEWS STORIES:

 Time Lapse Playlist 2013